 Other options: It is also possible to carry your tree, at low cost, to the Recuperation 2000 sorting center located at 133 Dryden Street in Cowansville.
 In addition, the RIEDSBM (landfill site) located at 2500, rang Saint-Joseph in Cowansville accepts fir trees (charges may apply).

 At all times, it is important to remove all decorations.

 Leaves and cut grass (Grasscycling)

 Every year, the Municipality of Brigham organizes a collection of leaves.
-The leaves must be put in compostable bags and placed in the container at the Town Hall.
 Consult the collection calendar to find out the dates.

 You can also bring your leaves to the Brome-Missisquoi Intermediate Solid Waste Disposal Board (R.I.E.D.S.B.M.).

 Since it is forbidden to throw your grass clippings in the garbage, the Municipality invites you to Grasscycle.
 Grasscycling is the action of leaving the cut grass and leaves on the ground when mowing.
 To consult the brochure of the Brome-Missisquoi MRC click here for more information.

 Compostable materials include table and garden scraps.
 This material category accounts for nearly 60% of the buried residential materials.
 This is why it is important to develop various programs to enhance them rather than bury them.

 For more information, see the Home Recovery Guide.

 The piles are collected at the Town Hall.